Yet another oddly ambiguous issue on a dating app whose support team is little to no help with.

 This process triggers a code to be sent to the very same DatingZest page you got your phone number on which you can use for confirmation.

-If an option, I recommend you do this on a different device, using a different log-in option (email address, Google account, and whatnot) from your previous one to throw Grindr off your tracks.
+If an option, I recommend you do this on a different device, using a different log-in option (email address, Google account, and whatnot) from your previous one in order to throw Grindr off your tracks.

 * One of the best solutions for technical problems on Grindr’s end.